fahek/water-pump-controller-tto5/README.md

 - Keep input 7 low to see the pump output
 - Set any combination of tap switches (input 0 - 5) high
 - Wait
-- After 128s, the LEDs outputs should change from ActiveNormal to ActiveWarning (bottom right to bottom on the 7-segment display) and the RunLong LED (top left for 7-segment display) should be activated
+- After 128s, the LED outputs should change from ActiveNormal to ActiveWarning (bottom right to bottom on the 7-segment display) and the RunLong LED (top left for 7-segment display) should be activated
 - At the same time the buzzer should be activated every two seconds.
-LEDs would blink dimm (center segment).
+LEDs would blink dim (center segment).
 - After another 32s, the pump and pump LED should be turned off and the other LEDs should go from ActiveWarning to ActiveHalted (bottom to bottom left segment).
 - The buzzer should emit a sequence corresponding to the first active tap input every 16